bjlkeng/bjlkeng.github.io/source/posts/direct-marketing-statistics.rst

 The basic idea is first we establish a test or "rule" using our the hypothesis testing framework (and a given :math:`\alpha`) to decide when we accept and when we reject a given sample.
-Next, we use this rule along with the minimum detectable effect size as our alternative hypothesis and power to compute the required :math:`n`.
+Next, we use this rule, the minimum detectable effect size as our alternative hypothesis along with the statistical power to compute the required :math:`n`.
 Let's take a look in detail.

 First, we determine our statistical test.
 Since we're dealing with large sample sizes,